 • drill;

-First you need to cut three small blanks from a chipboard sheet.
+First you need to cut three small blanks from a sheet of chipboard.
 Dimensions of the first: 37x12 cm.
-Dimensions of the second: 30x8 cm, measuring 6 cm from the edge on the longer side, we drill a hole.
+Dimensions of the second: 30x8 cm, measuring 6 cm from the edge on the longer side, drill a hole.
 Dimensions of the third: 7x8 cm.
-We saw off an element 8 cm long from the bar (section 4x2 cm).
+We saw off an 8 cm long element from the block (section 4x2 cm).

 We drill two through holes perpendicular to each other in the segment.
-The first at a distance of 3 cm from one edge, the second at the same distance from the other.
-Starting from the edge of the bar to the very hole, we cut out a bunch of wood 1 cm thick.
-At the cut of plexiglass, the following parameters are: 6x12 cm.
-A slot is drilled along the middle of the canvas.
+The first is at a distance of 3 cm from one edge, the second is at the same distance from the other.
+Starting from the edge of the block and right up to the hole, we cut out a pile of wood 1 cm thick.
+The plexiglass cut has the following parameters: 6x12 cm.
+A slot is drilled along the middle of the blade.

-from chipboard and drill holes in the corners for the future legs of the product.
-At a distance of 4 cm from its edge, we put the smallest workpiece perpendicularly and connect them together using 2 self-tapping screws.
+from chipboard and drill holes in the corners for future legs of the product.
+At a distance of 4 cm from its edge, we place the smallest workpiece perpendicularly and connect them together using 2 self-tapping screws.

-On the top of a small workpiece, we put the edge of a medium-sized part and again connect them with 2 self-tapping screws.
-The hole in the middle part should be closer to the top of the smaller one.
-The free edge of a medium-sized workpiece is rigidly attached to the site of a large part, again with the help of 2 self-tapping screws.
+We place the edge of a medium-sized part on the top of the small workpiece and again connect them using 2 self-tapping screws.
+The hole in the middle piece should be closer to the top of the smaller one.
+The free edge of a medium-sized workpiece is rigidly attached to the platform of a large part, again using 2 self-tapping screws.

-Using a drill, we drill a shallow depression on medium-sized parts.
-It should be almost on the very edge of her highest point, and the dimensions correspond to the parameters of the magnet.
+Using a drill, drill a shallow cavity into medium-sized parts.
+It should be almost at the very edge of it highest point, and the dimensions correspond to the parameters of the magnet.

-We mount the magnet inside (so that it does not rise above the level of the surface of the plank) and fix it with small self-tapping screws.
+We mount a magnet inside (so that it does not rise above the level of the surface of the board) and fix it with small self-tapping screws.

-We put a piece of plexiglass on a medium-sized board, so that their hole and slot coincide with each other.
-We pass a bolt through them with a washer put on it and screw the nut from below.
+We place a piece of plexiglass on a medium-sized board so that its hole and slot coincide with each other.
+We pass a bolt with a washer on it through them and screw the nut from below.

-A hole is drilled on the free edge of the largest chipboard part with a diameter corresponding to the diameter of the iron rod.
-The rod itself is fixed with two nuts: a regular one and a lamb.
-So that they do not crash into the surface of the board, we separate them with washers.
+A hole with a diameter corresponding to the diameter of the iron rod is drilled on the free edge of the largest chipboard part.
+The rod itself is fixed using two nuts: a regular one and a wing nut.
+To prevent them from cutting into the surface of the board, we separate them using washers.

-A blank from a bar is wound onto a fixed rod.
+A blank from a block is screwed onto a fixed rod.

-A bolt is inserted into the hole to which the cut was made, screwed with a nut from the outside.
-Tightening the lamb, we fix the part at a certain height of the rod, release it - move up and down freely.
-The sharpening angle is regulated precisely with the help of this bar (raise or lower along the rod).
+A bolt is inserted into the hole to which the cut was made, screwed on the outside with a nut.
+By tightening the knob, we fix the part at a certain height of the rod; when we release it, we move it up and down freely.
+The sharpening angle is adjusted using this bar (raise or lower along the rod).

-The element for clamping the grinding blade is assembled from a cut metal rod two ceramic or wooden blanks and 4 nuts with washers.
+The element for clamping the sharpening blade is assembled from the cut metal rod two ceramic or wooden blanks and 4 nuts with washers.
 They are strung in the same order as in the photo.
-At the very end, rubber feet are screwed for greater stability of the product.
+At the very end, rubber feet are screwed on for greater stability of the product.

-We have considered three various options sharpening devices.
+We looked at three various options sharpening devices.
 And each of them has its pros and cons.
-You should choose a particular option based on your needs, as well as skills in a similar work plan.
+You should choose a specific option based on your needs, as well as your skills in a similar work plan.